10up/gutenberg-best-practices/guides/including-frontend-javascript-with-a-block.md

 There are two ways we can solve this:

 1. Use [dynamic imports (Webpack code splitting)](https://webpack.js.org/guides/code-splitting/)
-2. Only enqueue block specific JS when the block is present on the page
+2. Only enqueue block-specific JS when the block is present on the page

 In this guide, we are taking a look at the second option as it often is the easier and more robust one of the two.

-## Only enqueueing block specific JS when the block is present on the page
+## Only enqueueing block-specific JS when the block is present on the page

 To have a JavaScript file that only gets enqueued on the page if the block is present, we can define a `viewScript` in the `block.json` file.
 This `viewScript` can either be a relative file path to the JS file or a script handle that should get enqueued.